Knowing more than anyone about people, it seems that Jesus would have made a successful politician. What were the politics of Jesus?

 Yet the Bible teaches that Jesus will take over the kingdoms of this world when He returns at the sound of a trumpet (1 Thessalonians 4:16; Revelation 11:15).
 Then the dead in Christ will be resurrected to rule with Christ as the Kingdom of God is established here on earth (1 Corinthians 15:51-52; Revelation 20:4).

 Numerous prophecies show that Jesus will not only be a king when He returns to earth, but also that He will be inaugurated as King of Kings and Lord of Lords (Isaiah 9:6-7; Revelation 19:15-16).
 The politics of today will not solve the world’s most persistent problems.
-These will only be resolved when Christ becomes the supreme authority over the entire world!
+These will only be resolved when Christ becomes the supreme authority over the entire world through the government of God!

 Even though Jesus did not involve Himself in the politics of His day, He did teach His disciples to respect governmental authorities.
 Regardless of the nation in which one resides, respect for that nation’s leaders is part of the responsibility of a true Christian.